Mercersburg Intensive: “Serious Play” Meets “Deep Learning”

 Many faculty and staff spent portions of the summer engaged in professional development and training to best design and refine their courses for the Intensive period, including a weeklong virtual session with Katie Martin of Altitude Learning.
 The school produced a handbook for Intensive teachers to help guide the process, but teachers (and students) will enjoy the freedom to guide their courses to where the learning truly leads them.

 “We’ll talk about the meaning of words and the events that were going on at the time the pieces or songs were written,” Morgan says.
-“We have kids from all four grades in the course, and some virtual students as well.
+“We have kids from all four grades in the course, and some [fully] virtual students as well.
 We’ve designed the course so that the students really take it in the direction they want to go.”

 Brinson adds that the idea for the course came from much of the turmoil and unsettledness of this year, specifically the confluence of the COVID-19 pandemic and the ongoing struggle for racial justice and equity in the streets and hearts of America.
-“We want our students to have the time to truly be creative in expressing their desire for peace,” he says.
-“With the way the term is designed, the kids will really be able to focus on this course, take their time, be inspired, and to let their ideas germinate.
+“We wanted our students to have the time to truly be creative in expressing their desire for peace,” he says.
+“With the way the term is designed, the kids could really focus on this course, take their time, be inspired, and to let their ideas germinate.
 Hopefully the muse will strike and students will get to a point where they begin to share their ideas with one another and build on them with their fellow classmates.”

 “Challenge-based learning, which is what we’re diving into here, can be ‘messy’ and requires dedication and focus and true academic curiosity,” Pixler says.
 “I’m hoping all the students will bring that.
 But students also need to bring a bit of patience for themselves.
 This type of work has a natural evolution that is unique for each student.
 It’s not as clear-cut or as linear as [traditional] education.
 Being prepared for the organic path it’s going to take requires some patience and some grit to get through it.
 I’m hoping our students will have a wonderful journey and find something really bright and wonderful at the end.”